sloria/dotfiles/README.md

 **iterm2 color themes**

-To import an iterm themes, open your iTerm2 preferences and go to your Profiles settings.
+To import an iterm theme from the `misc/iterm-themes` directory, open your iTerm2 preferences and go to your Profiles settings.
 In the color tab, click the Load preset dropdown and choose "Import".

 todo
 ----

-- Full Debian and Fedora support
+- Full Debian and Red Hat support
 - Support for getting a minimal environment on remote servers